ak-uow/dissertation-write-up/chapters/04-methodology.md

 For clarity, in order to look at user perceptions of the composition each experiment, the user journeys were designed to force the particpants of the study to go down a particular path; this was justified as a design choice because among the the entirety of the experiments were permutations, that covered the other scenarios.

+The choice of Figma as the wireframing tool was ultimately down to three compelling qualities:
+The software is accessible both in Desktop and Web form meaning it's easy to continue work from one device to another; Figma has an easy-to-user, comprehensive feature set, including some very strong vector design tools (comparable with other market leaders in the UX Design space), reusable components, and clickable prototypes;
+It also has a feature complete student offering for free.

+One of the most significan design decisions made at this point in the project was to define the initial context of the experience as a vending machine.
+The experiments were intended to explore the various combinations of technology

+!! insert annotated wireframes

 ### Visual Designs

+The Visual Designs are distinct from the UX work because they were created as part of building the mock advertising that the participants were to experience, as opposed to working documents.
+These design fall into two categories, those that were largely ad-hoc base on the UX wireframes for the mobile screens, and those that were necessary to create the background scenario.

+#### Mobile Screen Designs

+!!
+Write about how these follow the UX

+#### Building the Brand

+!! write about creating Fave, bottle, vending machine, Augmented reality

 ### Development